Introduction

 Who Should Buy

-Leena is ideal for organizations focused on employee experience and internal service automation.
+Leena is typically used by mid-to-large enterprises focused on employee experience initiatives.
 Pricing targets mid-to-large enterprises with frequent internal requests.

 Where Zendesk Shines